Ahmad-Zaki05/Scarlet-Knights-Follow-Line-Robot-Challenge-2023/README.md

 The team's members are:
   - Yahia Osama, works as the mechanical designer
-  - Galal, works as the electrical and PCB designer
+  - Galal Eldin Ahmed, works as the electrical and PCB designer
   - Yahia Amr, works as the programmer
+  - Ahmad Zaki, the coach

 The robot's components are:
   - 5 * TCRT5000 IR sensors: https://makerselectronics.com/product/infrared-line-follower-sensor